protesilaos/my-website/_poems/2024-10-16-our-finest-flowers.md

 ---
-title: "Our finest flowers (my poem)"
+title: "Poem: Our finest flowers"
 excerpt: "Just read the poem.
 No further comment."
 ---